MelafAlnusiry/Robot-Arm-Control/README.md

 ## Web Page view🌐:<br />

-**Here when you click on a connect it will show a small window to choose the right port that connect to arduino board, then you can click on a start and say the direction you want** <br />
+**Here when you click on a connect it will show a small window to choose the right port that connects to the Arduino board, then you can click on a start and say the direction you want** <br />

 <img src="images/web.png" width="600"> <br />
 ## Implemented using 🛠️:<br />